 The second approach is much more straightforward: adapt the imp’s existing UART serial bus to behave as if it were a 1-Wire system.
 This takes advantage of UART’s own signalling and timing capabilities.
 The downside is that, because UART is a two-wire bus, this technique ties up two of the imp’s pins rather than one.
 However, because of its simplicity, this is the best approach for developers new to 1-Wire, and it is the approach detailed here.

-1-Wire is a single-line, bi-directional half-duplex serial bus to which up to 63 devices can be connected to a single host or master.
-All transactions are initiated and controlled by the master, which doesn’t need to know what devices it may be connected to ahead of time.
+1-Wire is a single-line, bi-directional half-duplex serial bus to which up to 63 peripheral devices can be connected to a single host.
+All transactions are initiated and controlled by the host, which doesn’t need to know what devices it may be connected to ahead of time.
 Instead, device discovery is an integral part of the 1-Wire architecture.

 1-Wire communications take place in three phases: bus reset, device selection and data exchange.
 These are called the Reset, ROM Command and Function Command phases in 1-Wire documentation.
-The first brings all connected slave devices to a known, ready state.
-The second sees the master issue commands (see Table 1, below) to search the bus for a specific device: it iterates through slaves devices’ unique IDs to find the one it wants, to which it then issues control and data-request commands — this is the third stage.
-If the master needs to communicate with a different 1-Wire device, it resets the bus and repeats the search process.
+The first brings all connected devices to a known, ready state.
+The second sees the host issue commands (see table below) to search the bus for a specific device: it iterates through devices’ unique IDs to find the one it wants, to which it then issues control and data-request commands — this is the third stage.
+If the host needs to communicate with a different 1-Wire device, it resets the bus and repeats the search process.